 Mitchel-Hill helped her client address this complexity by first performing a scoping assessment to determine which suppliers should be evaluated more stringently.
-This allowed the company to deploy the survey to highrisk suppliers by priority, and manage budget strategically.
+This allowed the company to prioritize deployment of the survey to high-risk suppliers and manage budget strategically.